Detailed course offerings (Time Schedule) are available for

 CSE P 501 Compiler Construction (4)

 Principles and practice of building efficient implementations of modern programming languages.
 Lexical, syntactic, and semantic analysis of programs.
 Intermediate program representations.
 Intra- and interprocedural analysis and optimization.
 Run-time system techniques.
 Related programming environment facilities such as source-level debuggers and profilers.
-Prerequisite: CSE majors only.

 CSE P 503 Principles of Software Engineering (4)

 Study of major developments in software engineering over the past three decades.
 Topics may include design (information hiding, layering, open implementations), requirements specification (informal and formal approaches), quality assurance (testing, verification and analysis, inspections), reverse and re-engineering (tools, models, approaches).
-Prerequisite: CSE majors only.

 CSE P 504 Advanced Topics in Software Systems (4)